-Light Rail Speed and Safety Improvements
+Light Rail Speed and Safety Enhancements

 The Speed and Safety Improvements are part of a program identified in VTA’s Light Rail Systems Analysis and Efficiency Study (2010).